 You can create gis cloud accounts for your staff with the manager (manager.giscloud.com) account and share your project with them.
 However, you need to have paid licenses to allow them to upload data with the MDC mobile app.

-Purchase Licenses and assign to users
+Purchase Licenses and assign them to users

 When your app is ready to deploy, you need to purchase the required number of licenses to enable your team members to send and update data with their accounts and increase the account limits.
 To purchase and assign licenses;

-- Go to Manager app at manager.giscloud.com
+- Go to the Manager app at manager.giscloud.com

 - Once you purchase a license, you need to assign those licenses to yourself first (Watch the video below).

 - Then you can go to the MDC app (mdc.giscloud.com) and share the project and allow your team members to submit data (Watch the video below).